ivopetiz/crypto-database/README.md

 GRANT ALL PRIVILEGES TO <username>
 ```

-# Market prices to DB
+# Market Prices To DB

 Before build crypto markets and balance applications is necessary to clone this repository.